nf-core/website/sites/docs/src/content/docs/guidelines/pipelines/recommendations/custom_containers.md

 ---

 If a pipeline cannot be constructed with bioconda and therefore cannot be found on biocontainers, please contact `@core-team` on slack to discuss the best way to proceed.
-The current solution to ensure future reproducibitliy is mirror the container and host it on `quay.io` in the nf-core organisation.
+If possible, we prefer to mirror the container and host it on `quay.io` in the nf-core organisation to ensure future reproducibility (ie. that a container that the pipeline relies on will not be deleted by a 3rd party in the future).
-For that the following steps are necessary, and should be done by a core-team member.
+To do this, a core-team member should run the following commands:

 ```bash
 docker pull <ORGANISATION>/<TOOL>:<TAG>